ningxie1991/ASE/README.md

 # ctrl + c or use the command 'docker-compose down' to exit the application
 ```
-The whole application (both frontend and backend) will be running on localhost.
+The first build could take a few minutes.
+After that, the whole application (both frontend and backend) will be running on localhost.
 AScout website can be accessed at http://localhost:3000

 ### development/staging: